YahiaWalid/Backing-up-using-bash-scripts/README.md

 	• interval-secs:  time to wait between every check

-	• max-backups:   maximum number of backups need to be reserved
+	• max-backups:   maximum number of backups needed to be reserved